People & Planet Student trustees

 What happens if I win?

-People & Planet will be in contact with you soon after to talk about your induction, which will be a one day training day.
-You also be notified of the first Board of Trustee meeting that you are expected to attend.
+People & Planet will be in contact with you soon after to talk about your induction, which will be a one-day training day.
+You will also be notified of the first Board of Trustee meeting that you are expected to attend.

 "I really enjoyed and learnt so much from being a People & Planet student trustee, including spending a year and a half as Chair of the Board.
 It's a great opportunity to strengthen links between grassroots campaigning and governance of the national network and provide student leadership on the strategic direction of P&P's campaigning and organising.
 It also gave me the skills and confidence to apply to P&P's internship program through which I then coordinate the Fossil Free campaign nationally."